handbook

 - 3 class days late: no credit for the assignment

-Late Work Due to Pre-Arranged Absence — All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher and noted on the Pre-Arranged Absence form.
+Late Work Due to Pre-Arranged Absence: All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher.
 Work submitted after this time will be subject to Fideles’ late work policy.
 Work missed can be seen in Family Portal Homework and Lesson Plans, or it will be designated as “missing” in the Gradebook.

 Standardized Testing

-Students in 1st through 9th grade will be given the Iowa Assessment standardized test the week before or after Spring Break each year.
-Schedules for testing week will be communicated in advance.
+Students in 1st through 9th grade will be given the Iowa Assessment standardized test the week before or after Spring Break each year during the school day.
 Tenth and 11th grade students will be given the PSAT every October, in line with students nationwide.

 Standardized test results are not used for grade advancement or teacher evaluation.
 The scores give a picture of how our students are performing compared to private school’s nationwide and provide data that is used for school improvement planning.